-The primary drug threat in the Central Valley is currently methamphetamine.
-To help combat this threat, the Stockton Police Department, along with other local law enforcement agencies, participates in the Central Valley California High Intensity Drug Trafficking Area (HIDTA) program, part of the National Drug Control Policy.
+The Central Valley faces a threat from methamphetamine, methamphetamine "conversion labs" and the significant increase of butane "honey oil" labs.
+The Stockton Police Department and other local law enforcement agencies participate in the San Joaquin County Metro Narcotics Task Force and the Central Valley California High Intensity Drug Trafficking Area (HIDTA) program, as part of the National Drug Control Policy.

-The Stockton Police Department's Special Investigations Unit would like to help educate and inform the public in becoming aware of clues concerning illegal drug use or activities.
-For example, clues of a methamphetamine lab include large quantities of common household products.
-Used as directed, these products are generally safe.
-Mixed together or used improperly, they can become explosive and produce toxic fumes.
+The Stockton Police Department's Special Investigations Unit helps educate and inform the public concerning illegal drug use or activities.
+Indicators that a methamphetamine lab is operating include the presence of large quantities of common household products.
+If mixed together or used improperly, these products can become explosive and produce toxic fumes, such as:

 - Drain Cleaner (sulfuric acid or caustic soda or Drain Openers such as Red Devil lye)

 - Over the counter cold pills containing ephedrine or pseudo-ephedrine

 - Heet and Iso-Heet, gasoline additives (methanol/alcohol)

 - Alcohol (isopropyl or rubbing)